 An NFL Player's Battle with Crohn's

 It could have sidelined NFL player David Garrard for good.
-But his inspiring story shows that you can overcome anything, no matter how impossible it seems.
+But his inspiring story shows that you can overcome anything.